New Orleans' 'Let the good times roll' now 'Wash your hands'

 And the Louisiana Restaurant Association, working with local marketing and public relations companies, has launched a website connecting restaurants with customers seeking takeout or delivered food.

-Mosely's restaurant planned to do its part Saturday with a drive through service where hospitality workers can get a pork sandwich, beer and chips for free.
+Moseley's restaurant planned to do its part Saturday with a drive-thru service where hospitality workers can get a pork sandwich, beer and chips for free.

-"It's pretty stressful," Mosely said of losing his staff.
+"It's pretty stressful," Moseley said of losing his staff.
 "You feel for everyone on your team and you spend so much time with these people.
 I talk to these people more than I talk to my wife

-"We're all in it together, all trying to figure out the puzzle: how can we succeed in this?"
+"We're all in it together, all trying to figure out the puzzle: How can we succeed in this?"

-Associated Press reporter Rebecca Santana in New Orleans contributed to this story.
+Associated Press reporter Rebecca Santana in New Orleans contributed to this report.